scipy-lectures/scientific-python-lectures/advanced/index.rst

 Advanced topics
 ================

-This part of the *Scientific Python lecture notes* is dedicated to advanced usage.
+This part of the *Scientific Python Lecture Notes* is dedicated to advanced usage.
 It strives to educate the proficient Python coder to be an expert and tackles various specific topics.